cvollmann-teaching/exercises/README.md

 |   `-- task.tex
 ```

-or for an exercise, where the solution is just code:
+or for an exercise, where the solution is just (Python) code:

 ```shell
 |-- EXERCISE_NAME